brh55/react-native-masonry/readme.md

       ]
     />
     ```
-4. Still a bit confused?
-No worries, run the [example application](/tree/master/example) on your local machine to examine how to get started.
+4. Still a bit confused :confounded:?
+No worries, run the [example application](https://github.com/brh55/react-native-masonry/tree/master/example) on your local machine to examine how to get started.

 ## Component Props